mattasaminew/yroo_challenge/README.md

+# Mars Rover Challenge

 ## Getting Started

-To run the program, run the following command with the relative filepath for the input
+To run the program, run the following command at the directory root with the relative filepath for the input.
+You will need to have ruby installed on the machine

 ```
 ruby mars_rover.rb <input_filepath>